 That doesn’t mean you’re doomed to have a bad pregnancy experience.
 Even if you do experience anxiety, know it's totally normal to be nervous—after all, you're going through one of the biggest life changes there is.

-To help yourself enjoy this time and take it all in stride, here are some tips for keeping calm so you can carry on.
+To help yourself enjoy this time and take it all in stride, here are four tips for keeping calm so you can carry on:

 A healthy amount of knowledge and preparation can go a long way toward easing anxiety about pregnancy and childbirth.
 Often, the things we worry about are scary because we don’t know exactly what we’re scared of.
 Ever notice how, in horror movies, it’s always the lead-up to opening the door that’s the worst part?
 As the music is getting tenser, dread is building because you don’t know when the monster is going to leap out for the jump-scare.